aj-create-54/capstone_foodbox/README.md

 # FOODBOX
 ## Description

-Create a dynamic and responsive online food delivery web application for ordering food items of different cuisines from a restaurant.
+FoodBox is an online food delivery web application for ordering food items of different cuisines from a restaurant.
+FoodBox is a restaurant chain that delivers food items of different cuisines at affordable prices.

 ## Modules in the Project:
 * Registration Page.